 Engagement for a traineeship will be decided by the Institute’s Director based on a reserve list of candidates proposed by a selection committee.
 Candidates should note that inclusion on the reserve list does not guarantee selection.
 The established reserve list may be used for other similar traineeships depending on the Institute's needs and will be valid until the 31 December following the year of engagement.

 The traineeship is supported by a monthly grant equivalent to €880.
-While a travel allowance will be provided, trainees will have to make their own health insurance arrangements.
+While a travel allowance will be provided, trainees however will have to make their own health insurance arrangements.
 Applicants are advised to read Director’s Decision No. 111/2016 since it contains other relevant information.